Homotopical commutative rings and bispans: Introduction

-In follow-up work, we intend to generalize the main theorem of this paper to the more general setting of \textit{parametrized higher algebra}.
+In the follow-up work \cite{CHLL2}, we generalize the main theorem of this paper to the more general setting of \textit{parametrized higher algebra}.
 For simplicity, let us merely explain the statement in the $G$-equivariant setting for a finite group $G$.
-Instead of working with $\infty$-categories, one should now work with \textit{$G$-$\infty$-categories}, defined as contravariant functors $\catname{Orb}_G^{\op} \to \CatI$ from the \textit{orbit category} of $G$.
-The statement and proof strategy for Theorem~\ref{mainthm} can be generalized to this setting: \begin{itemize} \item For a $G$-$\infty$-category $\cD$ admitting so-called \textit{finite $G$-products}, there is a $G$-$\infty$-category $\ul{\CMon}(\cD)$ of \emph{$G$-commutative monoids} in $\cD$ defined by \cite{NardinStab}. \item If $\cD$ is presentably $G$-symmetric monoidal, this $G$-$\infty$-category inherits a $G$-symmetric monoidal structure, and so we can consider the $\infty$-category of \textit{$G$-commutative semirings in $\cD$}. \item Every cartesian closed presentable $\infty$-category $\cC$ gives rise to a presentably $G$-symmetric monoidal $G$-$\infty$-category $\ul{\cC}(G/H) \coloneqq \Fun(\catname{Orb}_H^{\op},\cC)$, and the same strategy as for Theorem~\ref{mainthm} will show that there exists an equivalence
+The generalization in this case involves replacing commutative monoids with \textit{$G$-normed monoids} (product-preserving functors $\Span(\xF_G) \to \cC$) and, correspondingly, symmetric monoidal $\infty$-categories with \textit{normed $G$-$\infty$-categories} ($G$-normed monoids in $\Cat_{\infty}$).
+Under the assumption that $\cC$ has colimits preserved by the cartesian product in both variables, the $\infty$-category of $G$-normed monoids in $\cC$ enhances to a normed $G$-$\infty$-category $\ul{\NMon}_G(\cC)$.
+This leads to the notion of \textit{$G$-normed semirings} in $\cC$,